osplanning-data-standards/dyno-demand/files/trip_list.md

 Optional Fields | Type   		| Description
 --------------	|--------		|--------------------------------------------------------------------------------------------------------
 `pnr_ids`	    | List of int	| Available park and rides.
 A comma-delimited list of stations within brackets.
 An empty list implies any accessible park and ride can be used.
 Example: [1219, 3354, 9485]
+`p-tour_id`		| int or str	| ID that uniquely identifies the tour within a given household/person.
+ID MAY be sequential.